Test-Time Alignment via Hypothesis Reweighting: Experiments

+\textbf{Experimental setup.} We evaluate personalization using four sets of human preference benchmarks: Elix~\citep{singh2025fspo}, RewardBench~\citep{lambert2024rewardbench}, PERSONA~\citep{castricato2024persona}, and Anthropic HH~\citep{bai2022training}.
+Together, these benchmarks contain 32 datasets, each encoding a different aspect of human preferences.
 To train \ours{} on preference data, we attach Shared-Base ensemble heads to a pretrained 2B reward model and fine-tune it on the UltraFeedback~\citep{cui2023ultrafeedback} dataset, a standard dataset for reward model training.
-The base model, a fine-tuned version of Gemma-2B~\citep{team2024gemma}, achieves state-of-the-art accuracy on RewardBench for models at the 2 billion parameter scale, even outperforming GPT-4o~\citep{achiam2023gpt}.
-See~\cref{app:exp-details} for more details on reward model training.
+We use two public fine-tuned Gemma 2B checkpoints that achieve state-of-the-art performance on RewardBench at the 2B-parameter scale, even outperforming GPT-4o~\citep{achiam2023gpt}.
+Unless stated otherwise, we use a prior scale of 100.0 for all preference experiments, which we found to be robust across datasets.
+See~\cref{app:exp-details} for our detailed setup and \cref{app:architecture} for architecture details.

-\textbf{Rapid adaptation of reward models.} We first evaluate the effectiveness of \ours{} in adapting our reward model ensemble to new distributions at test time, comparing its performance to that of the original reward model.
+We first evaluate the effectiveness of \ours{} in adapting our reward model ensemble to new distributions at test time, comparing its performance to that of the original reward model.
 As shown in~\cref{fig:gemma2b-ft-summary}, a simple uniform ensemble initially underperforms the original model, indicating that naive ensembling alone cannot ensure broad generalization.
-Nevertheless, \ours{} quickly surpasses the baesline with just a few labeled examples per distribution.
-Detailed dataset-level results are in the appendix (\cref{fig:gemma2b-ft-detailed}).
+Nevertheless, \ours{} quickly surpasses this baseline with just a few labeled examples per distribution.
+We provide detailed dataset-level results in the appendix (\cref{fig:gemma2b-ft-detailed}).

-\textbf{Head-to-head comparison with state-of-the-art reward models.} We compare \ours{} against state-of-the-art reward models on the RewardBench leaderboard, including closed-source systems such as GPT-4~\citep{achiam2023gpt} and Claude 3.5 Sonnet~\citep{anthropic2024claude35}.
-As shown in~\cref{tab:rewardbench_official}, \ours{}---with only 1-5 labeled examples per distribution---exceeds the performance of many much larger models.
-This indicates that test-time adaptation can be a powerful alternative to naively scaling up reward models.
+We compare \ours{} against state-of-the-art reward models on the RewardBench leaderboard at both the 2B and 8B parameter scales.
+As shown in~\cref{tab:rewardbench_official}, \ours{}---with only 1-5 labeled examples per distribution---exceeds the performance of many much larger reward models.
+We note that these reward models outperform strong generative reward models including Claude 3.5 Sonnet, GPT-4, and Gemini-1.5-Pro~\citep{anthropic2024claude35,achiam2023gpt,team2024gemini}.
+This suggests that inference-time alignment can be a strong alternative to simply scaling up reward models.

-\textbf{Comparison with ensemble reweighting methods.} Using the RewardBench datasets, we compare \ours{} against prior methods for reweighting ensembles, including variants of uniform weighting~\citep{jiminez1998dynamically}, confidence weighting, majority voting, and a recent method based on convex optimization~\citep{shahhosseini2022optimizing}.
-As reported in~\cref{tab:rewardbench_ensemble_comparison}, \ours{} consistently outperforms all prior methods with as few as 1-5 examples per distribution.